vlang/v/doc/docs.md

 We can test the underlying type of an interface using dynamic cast operators.
 > [!NOTE]
-> Dynamic cast converts variable `s` into a pointer inside the `if` statemnts in this example:
+> Dynamic cast converts variable `s` into a pointer inside the `if` statements in this example:

 ```v oksyntax
 // interface-example.3 (continued from interface-example.1)